Baby Falling Asleep at the Breast? These 5 Tips Can Help!

 Compress Your Breasts

 While your milk is flowing your baby will be actively sucking but once the flow of milk slows down your baby may slow down or stop sucking altogether.
 By gently compressing your breasts you will be encouraging your milk flow to continue… and this can help your baby to begin sucking and swallowing again.
+Read more tips on helping your breast milk flow.

 Dr Jack Newman demonstrates breast compressions in this YouTube clip: